For prospective Nursery parents and carers

 At The Giles’ Nursery we provide parents and carers with the best possible educational start for their child.
-For the last three years our school has been judged to be ‘outstanding in all areas’ in external inspections, most recently by Hertfordshire County Council in November 2016.
+For the last three years our Early Years has been judged to be ‘outstanding in all areas’ in external inspections, most recently by Hertfordshire County Council in November 2017.
 Our ethos is one of aspiration and high achievement and our values, which you can read on our “About Us” page, underpin all that we do.
 Central to our approach is an expectation that we will work in partnership with our parents and carers so that:

 we meet the individual needs of each and every child;

 each child makes excellent and rapid progress, whatever their starting point;

 we provide an inclusive, rich and stimulating environment so each child can play, develop and learn in a happy, safe and creative way.